Search for Malaysia Airlines Flight 370: 2018 Ocean Infinity search

-Bases of search
+Basis of search

 The proposed additional searching was to be based on the drift modelling work undertaken by the CSIRO in 2016, and presented in the CSIRO Drift Reports 2, 3 and 4 subsequently published by ATSB.
 The essence of the CSIRO work was to investigate the most likely paths taken by drifting debris originating along the 7th BTO arc search area, and comparing this to recovered debris along the east coast of Africa and neighbouring Indian Ocean islands.
 Of particular interest was the first main recovered object, the starboard flaperon, which was found on Reunion Island in July 2015.

 Early drift analysis, based on data collected over years from hundreds of buoys deployed by the Global Drifter Program of the US National Oceanic and Atmospheric Administration, worked on the presumption that currents in the southern portion of the Indian Ocean, around 40-50 degrees South latitude, flow to the east accompanied by predominately westerly winds.
 Currents and winds in the northern portion however, around 20 degrees South, both flow to the west.
 Between these zones lies an "intermediate" area with no dominant movement either way.
 The main MH370 underwater search areas, from around 36°S to 40°S, extended across several of these zones, making debris drift prediction uncertain.

 Satellite oceanographic data obtained by the CSIRO team revealed that in early March 2014, a ridge of high sea level cut across the main 7th arc search area, producing two prominent westward surface currents in the "intermediate" zone, one at 30°S and one at 35°S. This would have initiated a westerly movement of any floating debris in these areas.
 This helped address one of the key questions raised by the analysts as to why no debris was being found along the nearby west coast of Australia.
 This absence, along with the satellite data, strengthened the case for the impact position being further located north than previously calculated, with a latitude around 35.6°S 92.8°E being the most likely according to the data.

 High-resolution satellite images from a number of sources (Pleiades, NOAA SST) indicated a number of possibly man-made floating objects which, when analysed in conjunction with the revised drift analysis, could potentially have all originated in close proximity within the 7th BTO arc.
 The conclusion of the CSIRO Drift Report 3 was that this location was most likely to be north of the original search area, at around 35°S latitude.